hundredrabbits/Orca-c/README.md

 ```
     --portmidi-list-devices
-        List the MIDI output devices available through PortMIDI,
+        List the MIDI output devices available through PortMidi,
         along with each associated device ID number, and then exit.
         Do this to figure out which ID to use with
         --portmidi-output-device

     --portmidi-output-device <number>
-        Set MIDI to be sent via PortMIDI on a specified device ID.
+        Set MIDI to be sent via PortMidi on a specified device ID.
         Example: 1
 ```